 The Head Teacher of Primary, Claire Nuttall has been in senior leadership for the past 20 years.
-Claire worked as a Duty Headteacher and Headteacher in inner city London, and was actively involved in change management.
+Claire worked as a Deputy Headteacher and Headteacher in inner city London, and was actively involved in change management.
 During her leadership the school was named as one of the most improved schools in England and received accolades for consistently high pupil progress.
 An international student herself, in Hong Kong and Jordan, Claire loves the international setting and global mix of students.
 Claire enjoys facilitating on the INPQSL in Netherlands with a knowledgeable and vibrant group of international school leaders.
 As a leader of #WomenEdBeLux, Claire promotes diversity in all forms.

 Mr Mark Fleet, Head Teacher (Secondary) / Vice-Principal